This section provides information about possible issues when using NetWitness Investigate.

 |Message||Not indexed; will experience longer than usual load times. in the Manage Meta Groups dialog.|

 Meta keys in the Manage Meta Groups dialog are marked by a red exclamation point, and the error message is displayed.
-This can occur when investigating a Broker or Decoder and adding a meta group with meta keys that are not indexed in the index file or the custom index file for the service.
+This can occur when investigating a Broker or Decoder while adding a meta group with meta keys that are not indexed in the index file or the custom index file for the service.

 For a Broker, it could mean that the Broker has not begun aggregating data from a Concentrator.
 In this case the Broker will not have the contents of the custom index file from the aggregate services and the keys will not be indexed.